 If you’re looking to supercharge your supply chain’s efficiency, then mastering Key Performance Indicators (KPIs) is essential.
 So, let’s focus on the king of supply chain KPIs: On-Time, In-Full (OTIF).
 This powerful metric is your go-to gauge for how timely and accurate your supply chain delivers.
-What’s more, OTIF isn’t just about deliveries.
-Indeed, it also offers exceptional insights into your entire supply chain.
+However, to get the most out of this metric, it is crucial to measure it right.
+Also, OTIF isn’t just focused on on-time delivery performance.
+Indeed, it is much more comprehensive, enabling exceptional insights across your entire supply chain.
 This includes from the very moment an order is placed all the way through to its final destination.
-So, by harnessing the power of the OTIF metric, you’ll be on your way to smoother operations, slashed costs, and delighted customers.
+As a result, the OTIF metric enables smoother operations, slashed costs, and delighted customers.

-In this article, I’ll examine the significance of OTIF and guide you through its calculations.
+In this article, I’ll examine the significance of the On-Time, In-Full metric and guide you through its calculations.
 Furthermore, I’ll share essential insights and answer questions on how best to measure OTIF to meet and exceed your particular operational goals.
-This includes considerations like: early arrivals, delivery windows, promised dates, and universal standards to name a few.
+This includes considerations like: early arrivals, delivery windows, promised dates, and data quality to name a few.
 Lastly, I’ll highlight the advantages and cautions of using OTIF.

 1. What is OTIF, How to Calculate, and Why is It Important?